The AIB model highlights the three main elements that make up a person's sexuality: attraction, identity, and behavior.

 An abbreviation of cisgender.

-Cisgender refers to someone whose apparent reproductive sex is in alignment with their gender identity.
-It is generally regarded as the opposite of transgender.
+Cisgender refers to someone whose sex is in alignment with their gender identity.
+The term is used to denote a person who is not transgender.

 Consensual non-monogamy is when people choose to have non-exclusive romantic or sexual relationships.
 This may take the form of swinging, polyamory, or whatever else is negotiated.
 This is distinct from infidelity in that all parties are aware of and happy with the arrangement.

-An identity label that falls under the bi umbrella that describes people who mostly exhibit heterosexual attraction patterns, but occasionally experience same-sex attraction.
+An identity label that falls under the bi umbrella that describes people who mostly exhibit heterosexual attraction patterns, but occasionally experience homosexual attraction. .

 Heterosexuality is a sexual orientation that describes people who exclusively experience romantic or sexual attractions to a sex different than their own.

-An identity label that falls under the bi umbrella that describes people who mostly exhibit homosexual attraction patterns, but occasionally experience attraction to a different sex.
+An identity label that falls under the bi umbrella that describes people who mostly exhibit homosexual attraction patterns, but occasionally experience heterosexual attractions.

 Homosexuality is a sexual orientation that describes people who exclusively experience romantic or sexual attractions to a sex that is the same as their own.